kjwallace/Discord_Server_to_CSV/README.md

     - Time Stamp
     - If using 'SingleCSV' channel name is included.

 If needed, an output that includes attachments, replies and other media can be developed in the future.
+Saving channel threads and links to message attachments will go into development in the near future.

 ## Bot Installation and Setup